Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Conclusion

 \section{Conclusion}

-The observations of massive and bright galaxies by JWST have challenged the $\Lambda$CDM cosmology, as well as our understanding of stellar dynamics.
-The excess in UV luminosity can be explained either by modified $\Lambda$CDM cosmology, or by a change in our understanding of the astrophysics concerning stellar formation and emission.
-In this work, we show a new technique using CMB secondaries which can provide smoking-gun signatures in CMB lensing and kSZ, shedding light on whether it is the modifications in $\Lambda$CDM cosmology or modifications in astrophysics which are driving the high-redshift JWST observations.
+Observations of bright galaxies by JWST have challenged the $\Lambda$CDM cosmology and our understanding of stellar dynamics.
+The excess UV luminosity can arise either from modified $\Lambda$CDM cosmology or changes in stellar formation and emission physics.
+In this work, we propose a new technique using CMB secondary anisotropies—specifically lensing and kSZ—to distinguish between these possibilities and identify whether cosmological or astrophysical processes drive the high-redshift JWST observations.

-{The upcoming CMB experiments will be able to explain if the excess in bright galaxies arises due to modified astrophysical scenarios, or due to small-scale ($k > 0.1 \, \rm{Mpc}^{-1}$) modifications in cosmology at high redshifts ($z > 6$), using a joint analysis of CMB lensing and kSZ observations.
-For the JWST best-fit modified-$\Lambda$CDM cosmology ($b_{\delta z} = 1.15$), SO \citep{SimonsObservatory:2018koc,Ade_2019} is able to constrain the modification parameter $b_{\delta z}$ at $6.2\sigma$ from fiducial-$\Lambda$CDM ($b_{\delta z}$), while CMB-S4 \citep{abazajian2016cmbs4} is able to constrain the same at $17.4\sigma$.
-Such an analysis also allows decoupling of the cosmological and astrophysical contributions to the patchy-kSZ signal, through the modified cosmology parameter $b_{\delta z}$ and the electron density bias $b_e$, respectively (see Fig. \ref{fig:flow}).
-With future high-resolution CMB detectors such as CMB-HD \citep{sehgal2019cmbhd}, the constraints on any cosmological modifications can be further improved.}
+Upcoming CMB experiments can test whether the observed excess results from modified astrophysics or small-scale ($k > 0.1\,\mathrm{Mpc}^{-1}$) cosmological changes at high redshifts ($z > 6$) via joint CMB lensing and kSZ analyses.
+For the JWST best-fit modified-$\Lambda$CDM case ($b_{\delta z}=1.15$), SO can constrain $b_{\delta z}$ at $10.4\sigma$ from fiducial $\Lambda$CDM, while CMB-S4 improves this to $29.8\sigma$.
+This approach also decouples cosmological and astrophysical effects on the patchy-kSZ signal through the parameters $b_{\delta z}$ and $b_e$ (see Fig.~\ref{fig:flow}).
+Future high-resolution surveys such as CMB-HD will further tighten these constraints.

+{Certain astrophysical effects such as baryonic feedback will affect CMB-lensing signal \citep{mccarthy2022baryonic,upadhye2024non}.
+But these effects affect the lensing potential at very small scales ($k>$ 1 $\rm{Mpc^{-1}}$) and their impact will vary with redshifts, depending on the galaxy evolution.
+The effect is generally a suppression of the lensing potential at high multipoles.
+This effect can be analyzed by studying the distribution of clusters across redshifts, using X-rays or SZ effect \citep{birkinshaw1999sunyaev, rosati2002evolution}.
+Also, using cross CMB-galaxy lensing can help in ascertaining the impact of this contribution at various scales and redshifts \citep{hand2015first,singh2017cross}. }